Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

     ```
     cds watch
     ```
-  - Execute the following command to add .http files with sample read and write requests.
-    ```
-    cds add http --filter ProcessorService
-    ```
 - Results:
   - Server starts on default port (4004).
   - Test files created in /test/http/ folder at the root directory.